dereklokey/Escape-Velocity/v2/Chapters/Chapter 4.md

 Adrian winked.
 "Exactly.
 We'll be their worst nightmare, the unrelenting itch they can't scratch.
 With a dash of irreverence and a touch of audacity, we'll rewrite the rules and expose their greed."

 "Hey, Adrian," Selene began, a touch of awe in her voice.
-"You know, with all this secrecy, the high-tech gadgets, and your irreverent style...
+"You know, with all this secrecy, the high-tech gadgets, and your charm...
 Are you like that old Earth mythology figure?
 You know, the one they called Batman?"

 Taryn couldn't help but stifle a laugh, amused by Selene's wide-eyed fascination.
 She looked at Adrian, waiting for his response.